ARTISTS IN RESIDENCE

 Kevin Spencer

-From April 21-26, 2025, magician Kevin Spencer will make his Sarasota debut as part of the Sarasota Performing Arts Foundation's Artist in Residence program.
-Kevin, an award-winning performing artist and academic, will partner with The Haven, Pinnacle School, Oak Park, and others to conduct his "Hocus Focus™" workshops, exploring how magic can support learning for individuals with disabilities.
+From April 21–26, 2025, magician Kevin Spencer made his Sarasota debut as part of the Sarasota Performing Arts Foundation's Artist in Residence program.
+Kevin, an award-winning performing artist and academic, partnered with The Haven, Pinnacle School, Oak Park, and others to conduct his "Hocus Focus™" workshops, exploring how magic can support learning for individuals with disabilities.

 • The Magic of Kevin Spencer is a performance for people of all ages and abilities.
 It features award-winning magician Kevin Spencer in a fun-filled show that combines storytelling, stage magic, and audience participation.
 This sensory-inclusive performance is designed to create an experience that is welcoming to all audiences including families with individuals with autism or other developmental or intellectual disabilities that create sensory sensitivities.
 This is a show the entire family will enjoy!